domain-independent-dp/didp-rs/didp-yaml/docs/dypdl-guide.md

 If `type` is `element`, `integer`, or `continuous`, the key `preference` can be used.
 The value for `preference`  is either of `less` or `more`.
-With `less`/`more`, if evrerything else is the same, a state having a smaller/greater value of that variable is better.
+Intuitively, with `less`/`more`, if everything else is the same, a state having a smaller/greater value of that variable is better.
+Formally, if the values of non-resource variables are the same, a state having equal or better resource variable values must lead to an equal or better solution that has equal or fewer transitions than the other.

 #### Example